henryseg/Veering/README.md

 Regina-python and sage code for working with transverse taut and veering ideal triangulations; implemented by Anna Parlak, Saul Schleimer, and Henry Segerman.
-The "big" and "small" veering polynomials are defined by Sam Taylor and Michael Landry.
+The taut and veering polynomials are defined by Michael Landry, Yair Minsky and Sam Taylor.
 We thank Nathan Dunfield for many helpful comments (and for some code).

 ### Installing regina